France–Monaco relations: Economic ties

-The European External Action Service has worked with Monaco in its initiatives through the relationship with France.
+The European External Action Service (EEAS) has worked with Monaco in its initiatives through the relationship with France.
 Monaco has thus been integrated into the Schengen zone.
 The EU Council of Ministers authorised France to negotiate a Monetary Agreement that allows Monaco to inter alia use the euro as its official currency, grant legal status to the euro and to issue a limited quantity of euro coins with its own national sides.
-It also signed an agreement with Monaco in regards to the application of EEAS legislation on pharmaceuticals, cosmetic products and medical devices that was enacted on 1 May 2004.
-However, goods produced in Monaco would not assimilated into products of EEAS' origin.
+It also signed an agreement with Monaco in regards to the application of EU legislation on pharmaceuticals, cosmetic products and medical devices that was enacted on 1 May 2004.
+However, goods produced in Monaco would not be assimilated into products of EU origin.
 An agreement on savings taxation was brought into force on 1 July 2005.

 Monaco is fully integrated into a customs union with France, which also enables participation in the EU market system.
 The latter collects and rebates trade duties with Monaco.
-The euro was adopted as the official currency on January 1, 2002.
+The euro was adopted as the official currency on 1 January 2002.

 Monegasque politics

 In 1962, Monaco's refusal to impose a tax on both its residents and international businesses caused problems in relations.
 However, it was resolved with an agreement that French citizens with less than five years of residence in Monaco and companies doing more than 25 percent of their business outside the country would be taxed at French rates.
 The crisis also led to a new constitution and the restoration of the National Council.
-Amongst the edicts of the new constitution are the prince's nomination of a Council of Government that consists of a Minister of State who is a French citizen and selected for a three-year term from a group of senior French civil servants selected by the French government.
+Amongst the edicts of the new constitution is the prince's nomination of a Council of Government that consists of a Minister of State who is a French citizen and selected for a three-year term from a group of senior French civil servants selected by the French government.
 They are the prince's representative and are in charge of foreign relations, directs executive services, the police and the Council of Government.
-They also choose three council members: one to take care of the economy and finances; one for Home Affairs; and, one for social affairs.
+They also choose three council members: one to take care of the economy and finances; one for home affairs; and, one for social affairs.
 All ministers are accountable to the Prince of Monaco.

-Monaco's legal system is also modeled on the Napoleonic Code and is similar to that of France.
+Since 2002, the Minister of State can be either French or Monegasque.

 Monaco has also agreed to exercise its sovereign rights in conformity with French interests.

+Judiciary

+Monaco's legal system, which is modeled on the Napoleonic Code, is similar to that of France.
+Members of the judiciary of Monaco, such as members of the Supreme Court, can be French citizens.